open-telemetry/opentelemetry-python/docs/getting-started.rst

    python /tmp/flask_example.py

 Adding Metrics
 --------------

 Spans are a great way to get detailed information about what your application is doing, but what about a more aggregated perspective?
-OpenTelemetry provides supports for metrics, a time series of numbers that might express things such as CPU utilization, request count for an http server, or a business metric such as transactions.
+OpenTelemetry provides supports for metrics, a time series of numbers that might express things such as CPU utilization, request count for an HTTP server, or a business metric such as transactions.

 All metrics can be annotated with labels: additional qualifiers that help describe what